ceos-seo/data_cube_notebooks/docs/datacube_install.md

 PostgreSQL Configuration
 ---------------
 The first step is modifying some PostgreSQL settings to ensure that everything goes smoothly for the next few steps.
-Open the postgresql.conf file found at `/etc/postgresql/9.5/main/postgresql.conf`
+Open the postgresql.conf fipiple found at `/etc/postgresql/9.5/main/postgresql.conf`

 Open this file in your editor of choice and find the line that starts with 'timezone'.
 This setting may default to 'localtime'; change this to 'UTC'.
 The resulting line should look like: